TheNightMayor/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Items.md

 # Currency

 Many worlds still retain coins or other forms of physical money from the time before the Pact, and they may occasionally use them for local trade.
-However, the standard unit of currency in the [[Pact Worlds]] (and the Starfinder RPG rules) is the credit.
-All interplanetary business is conducted in standardized credits, thanks to their backing and regulation through the [[Pact Worlds]] government and the church of Abadar.
-Converting a world’s economy to the credit standard is a requirement of joining the [[Pact Worlds]], and even worlds far outside the Pact’s official jurisdiction often prefer to use them, since they are so universally carried and understood.
+However, the standard unit of currency in the [[THE PACT WORLDS]] (and the Starfinder RPG rules) is the credit.
+All interplanetary business is conducted in standardized credits, thanks to their backing and regulation through the [[THE PACT WORLDS]] government and the church of Abadar.
+Converting a world’s economy to the credit standard is a requirement of joining the [[THE PACT WORLDS]], and even worlds far outside the Pact’s official jurisdiction often prefer to use them, since they are so universally carried and understood.

 Credits are a combination of digital and physical currency.
 Most individuals and corporations in Starfinder store their funds digitally in accounts with major banking houses, protected by the strongest spells and encryption money can buy.
 Yet the price of such security is high: accessing these funds requires jumping through significant hoops, and official transactions between accounts must be transparent to government and banking officials, making true privacy impossible.